Call Flow and Transcripts

 • The realtime server tells Telnyx to hang up at the call.initiated event — Telnyx never picks up.

-• There is no ring to your agent, no greeting, no Gemini session.
+• There is no ring to your agent, no greeting, no AI session.

 • No per-minute charge accrues because the call was never set up.

-To block a specific caller, ban their visitor record from the inbox sidebar or the Security → Visitors page.
+To block a specific caller, ban their visitor record from the inbox sidebar, or from Audience → Security → Visitors (Security is one page with tabs across the top).
 Blocking is org-wide and applies to every phone number on that visitor record.

 You can't block first-time callers in advance.
 Yaplet only knows about a caller once a visitor record exists for them.
 After the first call, the block applies on every subsequent call.
 If you need to block a specific number before any first call, contact support.